More about Dr. Robin Foster.....

 I've been riding horses since the age of five, and over the years my practical experience with animals has included working as a full time animal care officer for the Humane Society and as a stable groom and trainer's assistant at Emerald Downs, showing dogs in conformation, and owning and breeding racing thoroughbred race horses.
 I am a past board member of the Lake Washington Saddle Club, and the club's Trail-Obstacle Challenge and English-Western schooling show manager.

 As a full a professor at the University of Puget Sound, I conducted research in animal learning and social behavior, and taught courses in Learning & Behavior, Animal Communication, Behavior Genetics, and Research Methods & Applied Statistics.
 I also served as Chair of the Psychology Department, Co-Director of the Neuroscience Program, and Chair of the Institutional Animal Care and Use Committee.
-Although I retired from full time teaching in 2011, I continue to be active in scholarly work and currently hold positions as Research Professor in Psychology at the University of Puget Sound and Affiliate Professor at the University of Washington.
-I am also the current chair of the Applied Animal Behavior Committee-the CAAB certifying body of the Animal Behavior Society.
+Although I retired from full time teaching in 2011, I continue to be active in scholarly work and hold positions as Research Professor in Psychology at the University of Puget Sound and Affiliate Professor at the University of Washington.
+I am also chair of the Applied Animal Behavior Committee-the CAAB certifying body of the Animal Behavior Society.

 My research for the past decade has focused on horses with a mission to promote equine welfare and improve horse-human interactions.
 Some of the published and presented works include: Horse Temperament and Owner Satisfaction; Can Temperament Predict a Horse’s Success in an EAAT Program? and Equine Task Performance Using Positive and Negative Reinforcement Training.
 Currently I am working on a new research project looking to see how a horse's age affects discrimination and reversal learning.